More than 100 years of social contribution activities

 Matsumoto Tomekichi

-Matsumoto Tomekichi (first president) / Donated all 530 volumes of "Gunsho Ruiju" by Hanawa Hokichi to the establishment of "Ninomiya Bunko" (currently Tochigi Prefectural Library)
+Matsumoto Tomekichi (first president) / Donated all 530 volumes of "Gunsho Ruiju" by Hanawa Hokiichi to the establishment of "Ninomiya Bunko" (currently Tochigi Prefectural Library)

-In 1935 (Showa 10), Matsumoto Tomekichi (the first president) donated all 530 volumes of Gunsho Ruiju, a valuable historical work written by Hanawa Hokinoichi, a scholar of Japanese classics from the Edo period, which he had loved to read and treasured as a family heirloom, to the Ninomiya Bunko (now Tochigi Prefectural Library) at the time of its opening.
+In 1935 (Showa 10), Matsumoto Tomekichi (the first president) donated all 530 volumes of Gunsho Ruiju, a valuable history book written by Hanawa Hokiichi, a scholar of Japanese classics from the Edo period, which he had loved to read and treasured as a family heirloom, to the Ninomiya Bunko (now Tochigi Prefectural Library) on its opening.
 Ninomiya Bunko was established in Matsumoto Tomekichi's hometown of Tochigi Prefecture to commemorate the 50th anniversary of Ninomiya Sontoku's death.
-All volumes of this Japanese-bound work are still carefully preserved at the Tochigi Prefectural Library.
+All volumes of this Japanese-bound collection are still carefully preserved at Tochigi Prefectural Library.

 1936